software-tools-books/js4ds/README.md

-# JavaScript versus Data Science
+# JavaScript for Data Science

 An introduction to JavaScript for data scientists.